 And this method can kill two birds with one stone!
 It’s perfect for providing a much need winter coat or a nice Christmas dress that your child needs.
 Everybody wins with this one.
-You child receives a gift, they get a much needed clothing item, and you not only stayed within your Christmas budget, but you also helped out your clothing budget for the year.
+Your child receives a gift, they get a much-needed clothing item, and you did not only stay within your Christmas budget, but you also helped out your clothing budget for the year.

 Here’s the simplest strategy of the bunch.
 Just limiting the number of gifts given to three or four really makes me focus on choosing quality presents that convey my love without breaking my budget.

 We make it work by limiting the gifts to three presents per child.
-One kid might get all art supplies, another some Lego sets, and then the baby might get pajamas, a snow suit, and a ball.
+One kid might get all art supplies, another Lego sets, and then the baby might get pajamas, a snowsuit, and a ball.